cy-rick-lin/Reconfigurable-Multi-Precision-Floating-Point-Computation-Unit-for-Dot-Product-of-4D-Vectors/README.md

 # Reconfigurable-Multi-Precision-Floating-Point-Computation-Unit-for-Dot-Product-of-4D-Vectors

-This is the 3rd homework of the course on Design and Implementation of Arithmetic Units
+This is the 3rd homework of the course on Design and Implementation of Arithmetic Units in NSYSU CSE 583

 References:
 1. D. Kim and L.-S. Kim, “A Floating-Point Unit for 4D Vector Inner Product with Reduced Latency”,